 - 1/4 Cup Fresh Parsley Chopped

-- 2. Place breasts in a 1 gallon Ziplock, pour marinade into bag, seal bag and lay flat in a rimmed baking dish and refrigerate for 24 hours.
+- Place chicken breasts in a 1 gallon Ziplock.
+Pour marinade into bag, seal bag and lay flat in a rimmed baking dish and refrigerate for 12 hours minimum to 24 hours maximum.

-- 3. Remove from marinade, shaking off any extra, and cook on preheated grill, about 8 minutes per side, depending on the temperature of your grill, or until cooked through.
+- Remove from marinade, shaking off any extra, and cook on the preheated grill, about 8 minutes per side, depending on the temperature of your grill, and the thickness of your chicken, or until cooked through and registers 165 degrees with an instant-read thermometer